 - Information about the guest speakers can be found in The Intercom and on the web site Calendar list on the home page.

-If you have suggestions for speakers or topics or you would like to make a presentation of interest on geopolitical or current affairs please contact the Current Affairs coordinator at the link above.
+If you have suggestions for speakers or topics or you would like to make a presentation of interest on geopolitical or current affairs please contact the Current Affairs coordinator.
 MOAA National, the various State Councils and their affiliate chapters, including the Military Officers Association of America, Cape Canaveral (MOAACC), are all nonpartisan organizations so topics that could be construed as partisan are not suitable for this forum.

 Military Affairs Council